What Is a Book Coach?: Writing, Publishing, and Marketing Coaches for Authors

 ➡️Get my incredible up-to-date list of US publishers for nonfiction books—with submission guidelines.

-For authors who are, an “indie author coach” can help authors self-publish in a strategic way—
+An “indie author coach” can help authors self-publish in a strategic way—

 so their books will stand out in a crowded market and so they can avoid mistakes and unnecessary expenses.